fioprotocol/fiosdk_ios/README.md

 Visit the [FIO Protocol Developer Hub](https://developers.fioprotocol.io) to get information on FIO SDK versions.
 Only use an SDK that has a major version number that matches the current FIO Protocol blockchain major version number (e.g. 1.x.x).

 # Documentation
-Documentation for this project, is available here:
+Documentation for this iOS SDK, is available here:
 	FIOSDK/
 		readme.md - readme on the sdk
 		docs/ - documentation on the iOS SDK